internavenue/dockerfiles/README.md

 You can map the container's `/data` volume to a volume on the host so the data becomes independant of the running container.

-This example uses `/srv/docker/lon-dev-db1` to store the MariaDB data, but you can modify this to your needs.
+This example uses `/srv/docker/lon-dev-db1` to store the Percona data, but you can modify this to your needs.

 When the container runs, it creates a superuser with a random password.
 You